Write a great application for teacher training

 - You can log in and out of your application, so you don't need to fill in everything at once.

-- Once you've filled in your form, and before you can request your references, you must click on the 'view all' and 'check all' buttons to check through everything you've written.
+- Once you've filled in your form, you can click on the check and submit your application button to check through everything you've written.
 Make sure you do this carefully as it's your last chance to correct any errors.

-- Once you've done this and have sent your references' request, you can't make any further changes (except to your choices and referees).
+- Once you've done this, you can't make any further changes (except to your choices and referees).

-- Once your references have been received and you're happy with your choices, you can pay for and submit your application.
+- Once your references have been received and you're happy with your choices, you can submit your application.

 After your form has been submitted